 The place where you first learn to surf can positively influence your experience and learning curve – and obviously, finding a place where you can gain some surf instruction will be one of you main priorities.
-With this in mind, we have selected 10 of the best beginner-friendly spots to get you surfing those waves.
+With this in mind, these 10 beginner-friendly spots will have you quickly surfing those waves.

 Learn to surf in Lanzarote

 Any time is a good time for surfing on the island of Lanzarote – which is known as ‘Europe’s Hawaii’ because of its quality surf.
 The summer months are the best time to go if you are starting out, as the waves are smaller at this time.
 There are plenty of good surfing spots within a short distance, as going from one side of the island to the other only takes around 45 minutes.